chan2will/sdc-wiki/Commerce-Website-TODO.md

 ### New Commerce Website TODO
 #### Instructions
 1. These should directly reflect TODOs inside of respective files
-2. Please add a TODO for anything that doesn't currently exists such as urls, functionality, etc...
+2. Please add a TODO for anything that doesn't currently exist such as urls, functionality, etc...

 **Comparisons (_comparisons.jade)**
 - Remove legacy smile_assessment link